London Marathon Training Plan: Beginners to Advanced!

 What to drink and when?

 As mentioned, your water intake will need to be higher than average.
 It would be wise to aim for 2.5 to 3 litres of water per day.
 This does not include the water content in tea, coffee or fruit juices.
-The sugar and caffeine levels of these drinks actually cancel-out their water content!
+The sugar and caffeine levels of these drinks cancel out their water content!

 Therefore, you need to be drinking water straight from the bottle.